unaschneck/pydar/README.md

 ## TODO:
 ### TODO Code:
 * retrieveIDSByTime() based on time or time range
+* extract pdr functionality to reduce overhead
+* make README options for .LBL and AAREADME case-insensitive
+* bug fix: "NOTE" in .lbl
 * add a colored outline around a feature when displaying as a 2D image
+* displayImages() bug fix: 87 displays invalid integer
 * segments will be less than 99 (default to 1 - 01 is the primary imaging)
-* README for all the functions and their sections
 * progress bars print to command line (still downloading...)

 ### TODO Questions: